Open Data Hub logo

 Note

-You can also install packages directly, but using a requirements.txt file so that the packages stated in the file can be easily re-used across different notebooks is recommended.
-In addition, using a requirements.txt file is also useful when using a S2I build to deploy a model.
+Although you can install packages directly, it is recommended that you use a requirements.txt file so that the packages stated in the file can be easily re-used across different notebooks.

 Prerequisites